Yendric/audy/README.md

 You can set the keyboard shortcut using the constants defined in [main.h](src/main.h).

+### Linux

+While the application only runs on Windows, it can be built on Linux using mingw-w64.
+The makefile is configured to do this automatically.
+This is useful if you're used to developping in a WSL environment, for example.

 1. Clone: `git clone git@github.com:Yendric/audy`
 2. Run `make`
 3. You can now run the executable from `/bin/audy.exe`.
+If you want audy to run on startup you can put it inside of the `shell:startup` folder.

+### Windows

+On Windows the application can be built using MSBuild.

+1. Clone: `git clone git@github.com:Yendric/audy`
+2. Open the folder in a VS tools command prompt (or something else that has access to msbuild.exe)
+3. Run `msbuild /property:Configuration=Release`
+4. The executable can be found in the `bin` folder.
 If you want audy to run on startup you can put it inside of the `shell:startup` folder.

 ## Audy